GeographicaGS/Elcano-iepg/doc/blueprints_adddata.md

 - Update the blocks.json with the content of the service /api/blocks
 - Update countries.geojson with the content of the service /api/mapgeojson
-- Add new year to src/explora/config.gs
+- Add new year to src/explora/config.js and src/frontend/config.js